huawei-csl/sprout-hdl/README.md

 - `eval()` recomputes combinational logic and captures registered probes.
 - `set()` and `get()` let you drive or inspect signals by name.
 - `step()` advances the clock, committing register next-state expressions while honoring asynchronous resets.
-- `watch()` and `peek_next()` provide scope-style visibility for debugging complex pipelines.【F:sprouthdl/sprouthdl_simulator.py†L49-L420】
+- `watch()` and `peek_next()` provide scope-style visibility for debugging complex pipelines.

 These capabilities align with the standard Sprout development flow: express a design, validate it in Python, then export it to your synthesis or verification stack.

+## Arithmetic generators

+The `sprouthdl/arithmetic` package collects reusable datapath blocks:

+- Integer multipliers include configurable stage-based designs and optimized AIG-backed implementations ([`int_multipliers/multipliers`](src/sprouthdl/arithmetic/int_multipliers/multipliers)).
+- Prefix adders cover several topologies for depth/area exploration ([`prefix_adders`](src/sprouthdl/arithmetic/prefix_adders)).
+- Floating-point helpers provide compact HiFloat-8 and related utilities ([`floating_point`](src/sprouthdl/arithmetic/floating_point)).

+Each module ships with small vector generators or evaluators so you can integrate them into regression tests quickly.

 ## Main development flow

 1. **Model logic in Python.** Use `Module` and DSL expressions to capture datapaths, state machines, and control logic.
 2. **Factor reusable pieces.** Wrap recurring structures in `Component` subclasses so they can be instantiated, parameterized, or replaced with imported implementations.
 3. **Simulate early and often.** Drive stimuli with the simulator, observe register evolution, and iterate on the Python source before handing designs to downstream tools.
-4. **Export netlists.** Emit Verilog or AIG/AAG when you are ready for synthesis, formal checking, or integration with external flows.【F:sprouthdl/sprouthdl_module.py†L169-L235】【F:low_level_arithmetic/multipliers_ext_optimized.py†L62-L132】
+4. **Export netlists.** Emit Verilog or AIG/AAG when you are ready for synthesis, formal checking, or integration with external flows.

 ## Examples